jackfrancis/kamino/helm/vmss-prototype/README.md

 `vmss-prototype` assumes a few things about the way your cluster has been built:

-- It expects an Azure cloud provider config file at the path `/etc/kubernetes/azure.json` on the node VM that the job's pod is scheduled onto (in the above example we instruct Helm to create a job named "update-vmss-model-image-from-instance-0").
+- It expects an Azure cloud provider config file at the path `/etc/kubernetes/azure.json` on the node VM that the job's pod is scheduled onto (in the above example we instruct Helm to create a release, and ultimately a job resource, both named "update-vmss-model-image-from-instance-0").
-  - Or, it expects the control plane to be MSI-enabled using system-assigned identity, and to be invoked via `helm install` using the `--set kamino.scheduleOnControlPlane=true` option.
+- If you invoke the `helm install` command using the `--set kamino.scheduleOnControlPlane=true` option, it expects that the control plane nodes respond to the "`kubernetes.io/role: master`" nodeSelector.
+  - If you do *not* invoke the `--set kamino.scheduleOnControlPlane=true` option, it expects at least 2 nodes to be running in your cluster, as the `vmss-prototype` pod will not be scheduled onto the target node itself (because the target node is removed from the cluster in order to create a snapshot)
 - It expects the targetNode to be a Linux node (no Windows node support).
 - It expects that the set of systemd service definitions (kublet, containerd|docker, etc) to be implemented generically with respect to the underlying hostname.
 In other words, it expects that there are no static references to a very particular hostname string, but instead all local references will derive from a runtime reference equivalent to `$(hostname)`.
 - It expects the Kubernetes application layer (i.e., kubelet) to defer to the network stack for IP address information — i.e., it expects no static IP configuration to be present.
 - It expects the Azure VMSS definition to have a "DHCP-like" network configuration for instances as they are created; again, no static IP address configurations.
+- It expects that when a new VM built with this image snapshot will be pre-configured to run the necessary Kubernetes node runtime (kublet) automatically, and join the cluster without any additional bootstrap scripts.
+This requirement is owing to the fact that cloud-init and any CustomScriptExtensions attached to the VMSS model definition are removed during the `vmss-prototype` process.
+These are removed by design, to optimize the node join process by removing unnecessary (all Kubernetes runtime configuration has already been applied) boot cycle friction.

 The above details reflect operational configurations produced by a Kubernetes + Azure cluster created with the [AKS Engine](https://github.com/Azure/aks-engine) tool.
 As of this writing, AKS Engine-created clusters are the only validated, known-working Azure Kubernetes cluster "flavor"; strictly speaking, so long as the above set of cluster configuration requirements are met, any Kubernetes cluster's VMSS nodes running on Azure may take advantage of `vmss-prototype`.